karllundgren/multiplayerTextAdventure/README.md

 In the client, the host and port are at line 6 in client.py

-These can be changed to run server.py on a server so users on different computers can connect
+These can be changed to run server.py on a server so users on different computers can connect Leave them as they are to run server and client on localhost